Geometry of PCF parameters in spaces of quadratic polynomials: Introduction

 {\bf Outline.} In Section \ref{n special}, we prove Theorem \ref{M^n}.
 Section \ref{maximal} provides a brief review of the Chow variety $X_d$ and basic results on families of curves passing through points.
 Section \ref{upper} contains the proofs of Theorems \ref{uniformChow}, \ref{optimal}, \ref{sharp}, and \ref{lines}.
 Finally, in Section \ref{real lines}, we look at real algebraic curves passing through PCF parameters in the Mandelbrot set and prove Theorem \ref{real}.

 {\bf Acknowledgements.} Special thanks go to Hexi Ye, as this article grew out of conversations during his visit to Harvard in early 2023.
-We are also grateful to Gabriel Dill, Holly Krieger, and Jacob Tsimerman for their questions and suggestions that led to Theorems \ref{uniformChow} and \ref{optimal}.
+We are also grateful to Gabriel Dill, Holly Krieger, and Jacob Tsimerman for their questions and suggestions that led to Theorems \ref{uniformChow} and \ref{optimal}, and we thank Thomas Gauthier for helpful comments on an early version of this article.
 The figures were generated with Dynamics Explorer (developed by Brian and Suzanne Boyd) and Wolfram Mathematica.
 Our research was supported by the National Science Foundation.